otam-mato/nodejs_mongodb/README.md

 ## - Modifying the Terraform template
 ## - Creating the infrastructure on AWS with Terraform
 ## - Converting SQL database to NoSQL database
+## - Modifying the app files to use MongoDB for CRUD operations instead of MySQL
 ## - Deploying the app on the created EC2 instances.

 <br>